Garvit-Pandit/sql-tde/README.md

 * If enabling TDE (menu option '2'):
     * **Database name**
          enter the name of the database on which they want to enable TDE.
-    * "Do you have a KEK/master key & want to use the same (y/n)?"
+    * "Do you have a MEK/master encryption key & want to use the same (y/n)?"
-        Asks the user if they want to use an existing Key Encryption Key (KEK) or create a new one.
+        Asks the user if they want to use an existing Master Encryption Key (MEK) or create a new one.
     * If 'y' or 'Y':
-        * "Enter the name of your KEK/master-key from above provided set of keys" Uses the specified existing KEK to encrypt the Database Encryption Key (DEK).
+        * "Enter the name of your MEK/master encryption key from above provided set of keys" Uses the specified existing MEK to encrypt the Data Encryption Key (DEK).
-        * "Enter the algorithm you want to use to create DEK(AES_128/AES_192/AES_256 )" Uses the chosen algorithm to create the Database Encryption Key (DEK).
+        * "Enter the algorithm you want to use to create DEK(AES_128/AES_192/AES_256)" Uses the chosen algorithm to create the Data Encryption Key (DEK).
     * If 'n' or 'N':
-        * "Enter the name to create KEK/master-key" Creates a new Key Encryption Key (KEK) with the provided name.
+        * "Enter the name to create MEK/master encryption key" Creates a new Key Master Encryption Key (MEK) with the provided name.
         * "Enter the name to create Provider key" Creates a provider key within the Extensible Key Management (EKM) provider.
         * **API-key** to create credential (entered securely)